phonexicum/phonexicum.github.io/infosec/android-security.md

     - no real mitigation way

-- application **android:debuggable** - enables to attach to process with jdb (java debugger) and gives some privileges under process (run-as, etc.).
+- application **android:debuggable** - permits to attach to process with jdb (java debugger) and gain some privileges under process (run-as, etc.).
 <br>&nbsp;